Our risk management framework

 Our risk appetite framework outlines to the risks that we select and manage in pursuit of return, the risks we accept and retain at a moderate level as part of doing business and the risks we actively avoid or take action to mitigate as far as practical.
 It comprises:

-- Risk tolerances: Quantitative or qualitative boundaries that may constrain specific risk-taking activities for individual risk types or combinations of risk types.
-Risk tolerances include solvency ratio risk tolerances which are expressed for some of our most material risk types.
+• Risk tolerances: Quantitative or qualitative boundaries that may constrain specific risk-taking activities for individual risk types or combinations of risk types.
+Risk tolerances are in place for some of the most material risk types driving solvency and liquidity.

-You can read more about our approach to risk in the Risk and Risk Management section (PDF 169KB) of our Annual Report and Accounts.
+You can read more about our approach to risk in our Annual Report and Accounts, which you can find on our reports page.